ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
-Of course, it is also possible for `mkiocccentry(1)`, or one or more of the tools it executes (or another tool executes), to fail, and **NOT** because of a bug.
+Of course, it is also possible for `mkiocccentry(1)`, or one or more of the tools it executes (or another tool executes), to fail, but **NOT** because of a bug.
 An example problem is if there is not enough memory available or if some other library or syscall fails.
-Nonetheless it might be worth reporting as a bug; it is a judgement call; if it's a bug it'll be addressed and if it's not that's OK too!
+Nonetheless it might be worth reporting as a bug; it is a judgement call: if it's a bug it'll be addressed and if it's not that's OK too!
 </p>